omeka/omeka-s-enduser/docs/importexport.md

 ### Import from a spreadsheet

 Omeka S can take data in any spreadsheet (tabular) form, whether a CSV, an Excel file, or an ODS.
-Use the [CSV Import module](modules/csvimport.md) to add items, item sets, media, and users to your Omeka S site from a spreadsheet.
+Use the [CSV Import module](modules/csvimport.md) to add items, item sets, media, and users to your site from a spreadsheet.
 This includes data exported from many different databases and platforms.

 First, look to see if there a connector or importer module for the platform you are looking to export from.
 Omeka S has modules for Zotero, Zenodo, Fedora, DSpace, CKAN, Dataverse, and Invenio.
 If there is no specific module, export the data from your source platform into a spreadsheet.
 This may require some modification or cleanup of the data before importing into Omeka S.

 ### Export to a spreadsheet

-Exporting resources from Omeka S is possible by using a Python script to query the installation's API.
-You can use this to copy your Omeka S materials to another platform, or as a backup of your work.
+Export resources from Omeka S by using a Python script to query the installation's API.
+Use this to copy your Omeka S materials to another platform, or as a backup of your work.

 [Omeka-s-csv.py](https://github.com/omeka/omeka-s-csv.py){target=_blank} is a Python script that exports data from Omeka S installations in CSV format.

 Outputted spreadsheets will have column headings for metadata terms in alphabetical order: `dcterms:description`, `dcterms:title`, etc.

-There will also be a section of `o:` columns, including the internal Omeka S ID (`o:id`), the internal IDs of items' attached media (`o:media`), privacy settings (`o:is_public`, with values of "TRUE" or "FALSE"), created and modified dates, owners, sites, and other resource data.
+There will also be a section of `o:` columns.
+These include:
+- the internal Omeka S ID (`o:id`)
+- the internal IDs of items' attached media (`o:media`)
+- privacy settings (`o:is_public`, with values of "TRUE" or "FALSE")
+- created and modified dates, owners, sites, and other resource data.
 At the end will be `thumbnail` columns containing the URLs to media thumbnails generated by the installation.

-This script cannot export site or page information, nor will it export resource templates, vocabularies, or other data stored in modules (such as Inverse Properties settings on resource templates).
+This script cannot export site or page information.
+It won't export resource templates, vocabularies, or other data stored in modules (such as Inverse Properties settings on resource templates).

 #### Requirements

 omeka-s-csv.py works with either Python 2 or 3, and requires no additional or external dependencies.

-Linux users will likely have Python already installed, and packages should be available from your distribution.
-There are several options for installing Python on Windows and Mac, including downloading an installer [from Python's website](https://www.python.org/downloads/).
+Linux users will likely have Python already installed.
+Packages should be available from your distribution.
+There are several options for installing Python on Windows and Mac.
+This includes downloading an installer [from Python's website](https://www.python.org/downloads/).

 #### Export